mcphail/next-3D/documentation/render.md

 Draw a filled triangle between the points pt0, pt1 and pt2, in the specified colour

+`void circleL2(Point16 pt, uint16 radius, uint8 colour);`

+Draw a clipped circle with the centre pt with the specified radius and colour

-`void circleL2F(Point8 pt0, uint16 radius, uint8 colour);`
+`void circleL2F(Point16 pt, uint16 radius, uint8 colour);`

-Draw a filled circle with the centre pt0 with the specified radius and colour
+Draw a filled and clipped circle with the centre pt with the specified radius and colour

 `void lineT(Point8 pt0, Point8 pt1, uint8_t table);`